We welcome new member Eric Pentecost who retired to the far South West of Cornwall in 2005. He says:

 I also have a short video of a Big Wheel shop display model.

-I was very impressed by the Konkoly Willesco steam engine that Martin Arnold built but not particularly enamored by the gearbox which was not Martin's fault but the design which relied on spur gears rather than all pinions.
+I was very impressed by the Konkoly Wilesco steam engine that Martin Arnold built but not particularly enamoured by the gearbox which was not Martin's fault but the design which relied on spur gears rather than all pinions.
 At the last Skegex, I had seen this model converted to a twin cylinder design and having found the pictures I took at the time, managed to work out how the twin cylinder layout worked.
 I didn't particularly like the design of the chimney and altered that to an octagonal shape but I kept the steam pipes as per the Skegex model which I thought really added realism.
 I also added a steam regulator valve which regulates the amount of steam entering the cylinders and therefore how fast the engine runs.
 Overall this is a lovely model to build, not being too difficult but with just the right number of challenges to make it interesting after a hard day in the garden.